CephalofairGames/merc-packs-faq/index.md

 **Abundant Nuisance (X, bot) – What happens with Poison while Hail has this Irritation active?** Poison still blocks healing, but is not removed after doing so.

 **Trial and Success (X, top) – If I make this a multi-target attack, can I get more than one +1 out of it?** Yes; you get to add a +1 for each enemy killed.
 If you kill one enemy as part of a multi-target attack, you will get the +1 sticker before attacking the next enemy.

+**Fading Presence (3,bot) - If I teleport back at the end of my turn, which hex do I loot with my end-of-turn looting?** End of turn looting takes place after all abilities are performed and your turn formally ends.
+You will loot the hex you originally occupied.

 **Beneath Me (3, top) - If an ally has already made an attack during the round in which this Irritation is played, can the benefit trigger for the next attack?** No; the trigger condition of 'first time each round' has already occurred, for this round.